 “Não tenho sono.”
 I’m not sleepy.

 Suddenly the idea of a peaceful morning on deck by myself evaporated.
 It wasn’t that I wanted to be alone.
-I just didn’t know what being alone on deck with João would be like.
+I just didn’t know what being alone with João would be like.
 It made me a little nervous.

 “What are you going to do?”
 I asked.